OmriBenDavid/Compiling-Android-Kernel-Modules/README.md

 Assuming you are using my helloworld.c source code.

-## Conclution
+## Conclusion
 This is the guide so far.
-Future updates may include more details on how to make an emulator and load the kernel module onto an emulator.
+This is the way I managed to compile android kernel modules.
+I do appologize that there are no demonstrations, I could not find a way to make an emulator that supports kernel modules.
 I hope you found this guide helpful.